Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Conjectures, action, energy-momentum tensor and field equations

 \subsection{Conjectures}

-In order to solve the above problems, we propose the following conjectures.
+In order to solve the above problems, we propose the following conjectures:

-\begin{conjecture} There are two sorts of matter which are called $solid-matter$ ($s-matter$) and $void-matter$ ($v-matter$), respectively.
-Both are symmetric and their contributions to the Einstein tensor are opposite each other$.$ There is no other interaction between both except the interaction described by $(10)$ between $s-Higgs$ $fields$ and $v-Higgs$ $fields$. \end{conjecture}
+\begin{conjecture} There are two sorts of matter with positive masses which are called $solid-matter$ ($s-matter$) and $void-matter$ ($v-matter$), respectively.
+Both are symmetric and their contributions to the Einstein tensor are opposite each other$.$ There is no other interaction between both except the interaction $(2.10)$ of $s-Higgs$ $fields$ and $v-Higgs$ $fields$. \end{conjecture}